botanicus/schedule-dsl/README.md

 # About

-Provides a DSL for defining your schedule.
+_Provides a DSL for defining your schedule rules and getting results for given date._

 ## Examples